The Driftless Area: Cast

-Filming
+Production

 Production on the film began on May 14, 2014, in Vancouver, British Columbia, Canada.
+Filming wrapped on June 12, 2014.

 Music

-The film's original score was composed by Saunder Jurriaans and Daniel Bensi.
+The film's original score was composed by Saunder Jurriaans and Danny Bensi.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 18, 2015.
 The film screened as the Opening Night film for the Aruba International Film Festival on October 7, 2015.
 Shortly afterwards, it was announced that Sony Pictures Worldwide Acquisitions had acquired distribution rights to the film.
 The film was released on April 26, 2016, on video on demand and home media formats.